StrongResearch/isc-demos/README.md

 2. **Scale the original learning rate to the new increased effective batch size**

-With increased effective batch size at times there is an opportunity to increase the learning rate to capitalise on a more stable gradient.
+With increased effective batch size there is an opportunity to increase the learning rate to take advantage of the more stable gradient.
 In general, experimentation is required to determine the optimal increased learning rate.
 In our experience, a good starting heuristic is to increase the learning rate by the square root of the ratio of the new effective batch size to the original effective batch size.

 For example, when scaling from an effective batch size of 32 to 128, the suggested new learning rate can be calculated as follows.

-`New learning rate = sqrt(128/32) * original learning rate`
+`new_learning_rate = sqrt(128/32) * original_learning_rate`

 ## 4. Transferring your dataset <a name="data-transfer"></a>
 The process for transferring large datasets to the ISC for training includes two main steps: